iorobertob/intermusic_poster/README.md

 TODOs
 -------
-* Perform migration from original poster plugin, which was used as template for the current module.
+* Perform migration from original mediaposter plugin, which was used as template for the current module.